Projects

 Save Valley Conservancy

-This is now our biggest single project with an amazing $2,500,000 donated in the past ten years.
-Our major funding partners in this vital initiative are OAK Foundation, African Wildlife Foundation and TUSK Trust.
+This is now our biggest single project with an amazing $3,980,000 donated in the past ten years.
+Our major funding partners in this vital initiative were OAK Foundation, African Wildlife Foundation and TUSK Trust, , though they’ve now withdrawn their support and we are now the major donor.
+83% of our funds were directed their way in the last year

 There is also a very important Wild Dog project in SVC – see www.africanwildlifeconservationfund.org